DUDEX64/Secure-Delete/README.md

 be found though filesystem analisis.

-**DISCLAMER**: On some systems, like Windows&reg; for example, that might
-automatically make back-ups of the file,this program cannot protect your privacy in this situation.
+**DISCLAMER**: On some systems, like Windows&reg; for example, that might automatically make back-ups of the file, this program cannot protect your privacy in this situation.